Synthesis Essay & AP Lang: Examples, How to Write & Tips

 Key Parts of the Prompt

-• Task: The prompt asks you to evaluate the factors that a business or government agency should consider before importing a species that could potentially become invasive.
+Task: The prompt asks students to evaluate what businesses or government agencies should consider before importing a species that could become invasive.

 1. Introduction: